 - Negotiate.
 Parents with different approaches need to find a comfortable place where both can be okay with the approach.
 Lots of communicating, talking about the differences and then cooperating and compromising will help find that appropriate blend.

 - Support each other in parenting.
 Children can learn quickly how to pit one parent against the other and drive a wedge between Mom and Dad.
-We made the rule years ago that we would not disagree on parenting in front of the kids.
-If one of us had to let the other parent take the lead in a given situation, we would let that happen and then talk about it later.
+Try not to disagree on parenting in front of the kids.
+If one of you has to let the other parent take the lead in a given situation, let that happen and then talk about it later.